 This product is unavailable

 Asin Tibuok is truly a rare, artisanal sea salt.
 Once used for trade, and preservation - and to keep the salt dry in a wet season.
 It is also known as #TheDinosaurEGG purely for the way it looks.
 It was minted into the coveted Slow Food Ark of Taste in 2016.
 (The ‘Ark of Taste’ was created by the global Slow Food movement to recognize the existence of extraordinary heritage offerings drawing attention to the risk of their extinction within a few generations).

 We are proudly offering this salt after watching and hearing about it for a couple of years - the only way to try it was to bring it in.
-It's a pricey little egg - but actually one that sits pride of place in our kitchen on the side where we keep all of our salts.
+It's a pricey little egg - but actually, one that sits pride of place in our kitchen on the side where we keep all of our salts.
 (Obviously not a minimalist kitchen...)
-Roger says that it tastes of mild smoky undertones - some umami and also has sweet notes.
-He has shaved it on desserts as well as butter and tomatoes and... oily pasta... list goes on.
-Needs to be shaved on with a microplane.
+It tastes of mild smoky undertones - some umami and also has sweet notes.
+We have shaved it on desserts as well as butter and tomatoes and... oily pasta... the list goes on.
+Needs to be shaved on with a Microplane.
 You'll need to chip the clay away to access the salt as you go.
 Comes in a box, wrapped in tissue paper with a detailed card explaining how special this salt is.

 How's it made?
 What even is it?